miyl/simple-language-lexer-and-parser/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

+## Terminology / Introduction

 The `Lexer` produces a list of `Tokens`, each of which has a concrete value and a `TokenType`.
 A `TokenType` basically corresponds to a regular expression.

 The `Parser` takes the output of the `Lexer` - the list of `Tokens`, runs through that list comparing it to all `CommandTypes`, ultimately producing a `Command` if it succeeds.
 A `CommandType` basically corresponds to a list of `TokenTypes`.

+## Bugs

+Right now there's an issue of *ambiguity*, where a `DATA` `command` takes a list of `strings` - some of which can be entirely numeric -
+and right now those are lexed as `numbers` instead, and thus if it contains them, it's not seen as a valid `DATA` command.

 ## TODO